 - are breastfeeding.
 It is not known if NUVIGIL passes into your milk.
 Talk to your doctor about the best way to feed your baby if you take NUVIGIL.

-Tell your doctor about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
+Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 NUVIGIL and many other medicines can interact with each other, sometimes causing side effects.
 NUVIGIL may affect the way other medicines work, and other medicines may affect how NUVIGIL works.
 Your dose of NUVIGIL or certain other medicines may need to be changed.

 Especially, tell your doctor if you use or take: